geographika/getting-started-with-mapserver/workshop/content/docs/introduction/docker.md

 ## JavaScript Application

 A second container that serves the JavaScript example pages is also run using Docker.
-This uses node and runs on port 7001 on both the container and the host machine.
+This uses Node and runs on port 7001 on both the container and the host machine.

 ```yaml
   node: